 The most recent release, Janice Friedman Trio: Live at Kitano, is her fifth as a leader and features the amazing abilities of the famed Victor Lewis on drums and Ed Howard on bass.
 The sound and feeling on this CD are extra special and, as usual, authentic.
 From Andrea Canter, “This is a musician with chops to burn on two instruments — piano and voice, with a deep well of compositional as well as improvisational ideas, many muses but a very individual style.”

-Janice is currently at work on an original musical, Salt Suite, a most personal project that she’s been developing for many years.
-Whether by sheer stubbornness, artistic wizardry, or good fortune, she’s still making music that moves us through all the twists and turns of a century of jazz piano, judiciously adding human voice to a keyboard that never stops talking.
+Janice is currently hard at work on an original musical, Salt Suite, a most personal project that she’s been developing for many years.
+Whether by sheer stubbornness, artistic wizardry, or good fortune, she’s making music that moves us through all the twists and turns of a century of jazz piano, judiciously adding human voice to a keyboard that never stops talking.
 From her recent appearance at the Rochester International Jazz Festival: “It was as if she were inside the song.”